Three ingredients are all you need for authentic Fettuccine Alfredo. It’s a dish that just goes to show you can’t beat simplicity!

 But, whatever the reason, now YOU know the REAL story.

 And, now you can make authentic Fettuccine Alfredo to impress your family and friends!

 The really authentic Fettuccine Alfredo recipe from Alfredo di Lelio calls for 1/2 lb of butter and 1/2 lb of grated Parmesan cheese per 1 lb of fettuccine.

 That may sound like a lot of butter and cheese, but when we got ready to make the recipe we realized just how MUCH butter and cheese it really is for that amount of pasta.

 For our recipe below, we have reduced the amount of butter and cheese.
-Yes, we cut them in half from the original recipe, and we still found our Fettuccine Alfred to be PLENTY rich and flavorful.
+Even though we cut them back from what is called for in the original recipe, and we still found our Fettuccine Alfred to be PLENTY rich and flavorful.